ufal/linpipe/doc/dev/kbelik/log.md

 # Log of KBELik Progress

+### May 4, 2023
+- Reviewing of source files of both maps and all `map_values` and discussion of their further improvements.

+- Fixed warnings.

+- Updated makefiles and moved code with templates to headers.

+- Discussed possible ways to compress jsons from wikidata.
+    - use external compressing algorithm, given enough context it could be reasonably efficient
+    - use some external json compression algorithm, without any context it is unlikely to be good.
+    - Devise custom compression for wikidata.
+It looks time consuming but could be the most efficient.
+Some ideas:
+        - Create map mapping strings (keys of jsons) to numbers, there are a lot of repeating keys
+	- Use the fact that key gives us information about the structure of the underlying value

+- [ ] Implement header for variable length integers (only unsigned)

+- [ ] serialization type (id) doesn't need to be given to a constructor of `dynamic_map`.
+It is only important for the saving of `persistent_map`.
+Also don't use integer to define serialization type but prefer enum.

+- [ ] Write better algorithm for the index searching and try to mock the real use case.

+- [ ] Calculate number of keys and their types in wikidata.

+- [ ] `persistant_map` doesn't need indicator to know if the map is already mapped.
+This functionality can be provided by the file descriptor.

 ### Apr 17, 2023
 - (Hopefully) mostly definitive version of public interfaces of `agnostic_kbelik, persistent_map, dynamic_map, map_values::Int4`